EduardoPach/Chemical_Engineering/Multiphase_Flow_Meter/README.md

   <figcaption><a href="https://www.sciencedirect.com/science/article/abs/pii/0301932274900068">Figure 2.
 Horizontal Pipe Flow Map (Axis in Volumetric Flowrate for Diameter = 8mm) Adapted from Mandhane and Aziz</a></figcaption>
 </figure>

 ## 2. Experiments

-To do the experiments a Flow loop was created using PU pipes, Water flow sensors, Rotameter, Vibration sensors, Accelerometer/Gyroscope sensor, Venturi tube + differential Pressure sensor and a Condutance sensor.
+To do the experiments a Flow loop was created using PU pipes, Water flow sensors, Rotameter, Vibration sensors, Accelerometer/Gyroscope sensor, Venturi tube + differential Pressure sensor, Condutance sensor and an Arduino Nano.
 Below is a picture of the system.

 <figure>
   <img